accellera-official/cci/README.txt

 there are different compiles to be done manually to demonstrate the independency and make it easier to provide alternative implementations)

-- for compile official examples
+- To build and run the user examples:
   - read examples/README.txt